 In addition, "agricultural land prices are veering further from what makes sense," the council said.
 "Members believe the run-up in agriculture land prices is a bubble resulting from persistently low interest rates."

-Or, how did stodgy traditional banking morph into "casino banking" on a global scale?
+How did stodgy traditional banking morph into “casino banking” on a global scale?
+Shah Gilani explains the crooked path to where we are today… Read more...

 The market has been looking ahead to the inevitable end of the U.S. Federal Reserve's quantitative easing (QE) program with considerable apprehension.